wcarc-on/wcarc-site/minutes/minutes202112.md

 The Director had nothing to report.

 ### President's Report
--For the annual report, Charles listed the 2021 Club highlights.
+- For the annual report, Charles listed the [2021 Club highlights](report2021.html).
 The report is filed as a separate document, and is available for consultation on the Club website.

 ### Speaker
 Since this is the Annual General Meeting, no presentation is scheduled.

 ### Old Business
 - VHF/UHF Beacon move:
--- John (VA3JYK) sent pictures of the proposed "Plan B" location at the Diefenbunker site.
-Charles (VA3CPY) showed and commented the pictures.
+  - John (VA3JYK) sent pictures of the proposed "Plan B" location at the Diefenbunker site.
+Charles (VA3CPY) showed and commented on the pictures.
--- We are currently waiting for the energy audit exercise to be completed.
+  - We are currently waiting for the energy audit exercise to be completed.
 The DARC people will contact us when it is.
 We will then be able to resume the discussions on the move.

 ### Officer Election
 The President and Secretary positions are up for election.
 Additionally, the Vice President, Mike (VE3MKX) has moved out of the region, and has asked the board of Officers to be relieved of his duties.
-- No one came forward as new candidate for the Secretary position.
+- No one came forward as a new candidate for the Secretary position.
 Since Bert (VE2ZAZ) had mentioned at the last meeting that he would be willing to carry on with the Secretary duties, he is thus re-elected as Secretary by acclamation.
-- No one came forward as new candidate for the President position.
+- No one came forward as a new candidate for the President position.
 Charles (VA3CPY) accepted to carry on with the President duties.
 He is thus re-elected as President by acclamation.
-- No one came forward as new candidate for the Vice President position.
+- No one came forward as a new candidate for the Vice President position.
 The election of Vice President is then deferred to the January 2022 meeting.
 - Wayne (VE3CZO) thanked Mike (VE3MKX) for his excellent work as Vice President.

 ### Reports / Club Project Updates
-None
+None.

 ### New Business
 None.

 ### Show and Tell / Announcements
 - Mike (VE3MKX):
--- He mentioned about his personal Weather Station, which produces local reports accessible on the web.
+  - He mentioned about his personal Weather Station, which produces local reports accessible on the web.
--- He suggested that the attendees tune in to 437.800 MHz to listen to the International Space Station amateur radio down-link.
+  - He suggested that the attendees tune in to 437.800 MHz to listen to the International Space Station amateur radio down-link.
--- He also suggested listening to some of the ham satellites down-links.
+  - He also suggested listening to some of the ham satellites' down-links.
--- He gave a quick report on the recent hamfests, all held outdoors.
+  - He gave a quick report on the recent hamfests, all held outdoors.
--- He showed a solid-brass Morse key that he purchased for $10 at the Niagara hamfest.
+  - He showed a solid-brass Morse key that he purchased for $10 at the Niagara hamfest.
 The key was made in Toronto.
 - Ray (VE3FN) showed a cwmorse.us plastic Morse key which sells for $35 US.
 - Wayne (VE3CZO) showed a pressure-sensitive electronic Morse key he built.
 He still has blank PCBs available for anyone wanting to replicate the key.
-- Lawrence (VA3IQ) showed a picture of his Isotron 160 and 80m antennas.
+- Lawrence (VA3IQ) showed a picture of his Isotron 160m and 80m antennas.
 The Isotron performs surprisingly well on 160m.

 ### Ask the Club
 This period in the meeting offers an opportunity to ask technical questions and get answers from knowledgeable Club members.